 India Needs Schools Not Silicon Valley

 Flipkart is our best startup.
-2nd best is Snapdeal.
+2nd best is Snapdeal or Paytm.
 3rd best is Quikr or Ola or Shop Clues Or Ask Me.
-One theme runs common.
-It is imitating or copying a business from the west and scaling it up.
+All are imitating or copying a successful business elsewhere.
 Just that we call it by different names.
 We finance it through different ways.

-I am reading Why Civlizations Fail.
-It says that Mexico and California have similar geographies, people and companies.
+Mexico and California have similar geographies, people and companies.
 Yet, California thrives and Mexico does not.
 If there is one country which can easily imitate Silicon Valley, it is Mexico.
 Lack of law and order, education system, entrepreneurial government are few reasons.

 Ajay Shah, an Indian economist often writes that failure in delivering public goods hurts us the most.

-Lofty visions without the fundamentals such as literacy, quality education, infrastructure, inadequate beauracracy, cronyism of most econonic activities will not take us to Denmark.
+Lofty visions without the fundamentals such as literacy, quality education, infrastructure, inadequate beauracracy, cronyism of most econonic activities has harmed us more.

 Governments have always been telling people about a perfect future.
 Once it was rural India, then socialist India, then mixed India, then industrial India, then telecom India and now it’s startup India.
 It never happened.
 Numbers tell that three fourth of India earns less than INR 5000/ month.